-1 INTRODUCTION
+1. INTRODUCTION 2

-2 MEETING PRINCIPLES
+2. MEETING PRINCIPLES 2

-3 BEFORE THE MEETING
+3. BEFORE THE MEETING 3

-4 PUBLIC FORUMS
+4. PUBLIC FORUMS 7

-5 COMING TOGETHER
+5. COMING TOGETHER 9

-6 THE CHAIRPERSON
+6. THE CHAIRPERSON 14

-7 MODES OF ADDRESS
+7. MODES OF ADDRESS 15

-8 ORDER OF BUSINESS FOR ORDINARY COUNCIL MEETINGS
+8. ORDER OF BUSINESS FOR ORDINARY COUNCIL MEETINGS 16

-9 CONSIDERATION OF BUSINESS AT COUNCIL MEETINGS
+9. CONSIDERATION OF BUSINESS AT COUNCIL MEETINGS

-10 RULES OF DEBATE
+10. RULES OF DEBATE

-11 VOTING
+11. VOTING

-12 COMMITTEE OF THE WHOLE
+12. COMMITTEE OF THE WHOLE

-13 DEALING WITH ITEMS BY EXCEPTION
+13. DEALING WITH ITEMS BY EXCEPTION 23

-14 CLOSURE OF COUNCIL MEETINGS TO THE PUBLIC
+14. CLOSURE OF COUNCIL MEETINGS TO THE PUBLIC

-15 KEEPING ORDER AT MEETINGS
+15. KEEPING ORDER AT MEETINGS 27

-16 CONFLICTS OF INTEREST
+16. CONFLICTS OF INTEREST

-17 DECISIONS OF THE COUNCIL
+17. DECISIONS OF THE COUNCIL

-18 TIME LIMITS ON COUNCIL MEETINGS
+18. TIME LIMITS ON COUNCIL MEETINGS

-19 AFTER THE MEETING
+19. AFTER THE MEETING

-20 COUNCIL COMMITTEES
+20. COUNCIL COMMITTEES

-21 IRREGULARITES
+21. IRREGULARITES

-22 DEFINITIONS
+22. DEFINITIONS

-1 INTRODUCTION
+1. INTRODUCTION

-This Office of Local Government has developed a Model Code of Meeting Practice for Local Councils in NSW (the Model Meeting Code) pursuant to section 360 of the Local Government Act 1993 (the Act) and the Local Government (General) Regulation 2005 (the Regulation).
+The Model Code of Meeting Practice for Local Councils in NSW (the Model Meeting Code) is prescribed under section 360 of the Local Government Act 1993 (the Act) and the Local Government (General) Regulation 2021 (the Regulation).